 Example: rtsp://192.168.0.1:7447/abcdefghij?enableSrtp -> rtsp://192.168.0.1:7447/abcdefghij (final RTSP string)

 - Once you have finished editing the file, Press CTRL+X, then Y Enter to save your changes and exit.
 We are finished making changes to the DAKboard OS device at this time.
+A reboot will be needed to start your configuration when ready.

-Configuring Your DAKboard Screen
+Configuring Your DAKboard Screen:

 - In the Widget Block, insert the following HTML, editing port 8080 if you elected to change it earlier on the DAKboard OS configuration steps: